VMWare driver using VMWare file system tools

 Using intensively Opennebula with VMWare driver in order to control an operational private cloud composed of servers running exclusively ESXi machine, I have found some limitations with the current implementation.
 Especially in file system management that requires to share all the storage between Opennebula host and the hypervisor.
 Since ESXi (using 4.1) supports only NFS, the solution is not very efficient and in my case almost impossible (need to exploit native 2TB partitions).

 The idea is to keep a shared storage but only for registered image that would be visible as a datastore on ESXi.
 The transfer for copying, linking, creating and deleting virtual disks would use vmkfstools remotely by SSH on the ESXi host.

-#7 Updated by Tino Vázquez about 9 years ago
+#7 Updated by Tino Vázquez over 9 years ago

 - Status changed from New to Assigned

 - Assignee changed from Emmanuel Mathot to Tino Vázquez

 - % Done changed from 0 to 70

 There is a new VMware TM driver uploaded to the "feature-1014" branch.
 It is using vmkfstools, but using a ssh approach, to avoid dependencies in the front-end.
 We would appreciate any feedback you may have.

 #8 Updated by Emmanuel Mathot over 9 years ago